 - Archive.org – AKA the Internet Archive.
 A lot of music and audio can be sourced from the massive community of uploaders, all without any copyright.

 How Do I Sample Something?

 Now that you’ve got some material to work with, you’ll probably be wondering where you go from here.
-How do I turn an existing sound into something that’s my own?

 The methods have certainly evolved over the years, and where MPC’s and hardware samplers ruled, DAW’s and digital methods are now the norm.
 That being said, a lot of the workflow carries over between platforms or methods, so we’ll explain a few general approaches to sampling with examples from the past.

 The General Approach